 In the file or not?

-First, let’s make sure that the problem is actually with the file you’re copying since it’s also possible that the problem is with the hard disk location you’re copying too.
+We’ll start by making sure the problem is actually with the file being copied, since it’s also possible the problem is with the hard disk location being copied to.

 CD “C:\Users\lnote\Documents\Outlook Files\”